Yu-t-a/PC-Info-Scanner/README.md

 `C:\Users\USERNAME\Desktop\USERNAME.txt`

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+You are free to use, share, and adapt the code for non-commercial purposes.
+See the full license [here](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 # YutaCode 🧑‍💻